versaprav1/Apicallmaster_NUC/docs/archive/cursor_understanding_prompts_in_languag.md

   - The DB path is invalid/missing.

 Quick checks:
-- Confirm you see “🚀 Executing query against DuckDB (always fresh)”.
+- Confirm you see “🚀 Executing query against DuckDB ()”.
 If you instead see “📡 Fetching data from WHINT API…”, the API branch ran.
 - Verify the path shows …\duckdb_engine\wic.duckdb (no duplicate ApiCallMaster) and that the file exists.
 - Try a tiny test query (e.g., “count interfaces”) to see if DuckDB returns; if that errors, the app will fall back to API.
 - If it still happens, I’ll re-enable debug to print the selected source and show DuckDB diagnostics inline so we can pinpoint the fallthrough reason.